Nuclear power in Vietnam: 2006 to 2016

 However, in January 2014 it was reported that Vietnam had decided to delay construction by six years, to permit improved safety and efficiency in the plants.

 2016 cancellation

 In November 2016 Vietnam decided to abandon nuclear power plans as they were considered "not economically viable because of other cheaper sources of power", by the Vietnamese government.
 The Ninh Thuận price had risen from 4 to 8 US cents per kWh, reflecting a project cost of VND400 trillion (US$18 billion) or higher.
 With a public debt at around 65% of gross domestic product, Vietnam would struggle to finance the plants.

+2024 nuclear revival

+In a meeting with the Director General of Russia’s Rosatom State Atomiс Energy Corporation, in June of 2024, Vietnam’s Prime Minister said the country would consider nuclear energy as a means of meeting its net-zero by 2050 commitment.
+Shortly thereafter, Russia’s Rosatom State Nuclear Energy Corporation and Vietnam’s Ministry of Science and Technology went on signed a memorandum of understanding with respect to jointly establishing a Nuclear Science and Technology Center in Vietnam with a Russian nuclear reactor in Vietnam.

 List of planned nuclear power plants

 The nuclear power plants planned would have been operated by the state electricity utility company - EVN.

 The list of planned NPPs were as follows: